Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Introduction

 Very recently, Felten, Filip and Ruddat \cite{Felten-Filip-Ruddat} proved that the Hodge-to-de Rham degeneracy assumption and the local condition in Theorem \ref{thm:theorem_1_intro} both hold for so-called {\em toroidal crossing spaces} -- a very general class of spaces that includes both log smooth and maximally degenerate Calabi-Yau varieties.
-So applying Theorems \ref{thm:main_thm_1_intro} and \ref{thm:theorem_1_intro} yields the existence of smoothing for all such spaces (see \cite{Felten-Filip-Ruddat} for more details).
-In particular, the compactified moduli space of Calabi-Yau manifolds should parametrize these spaces and the moduli is smooth over those points.
-In an even more recent work \cite{Felten}, Felten showed that the almost dgLa we constructed here (called a {\em pre-dgLa} in \cite{Felten}) governs the log smooth deformation functor; he also gave a nice explanation why ordinary dgLa's are not sufficient in controlling deformations of a log smooth morphism.
+So Theorems \ref{thm:main_thm_1_intro} and \ref{thm:theorem_1_intro} imply the existence of smoothing for all these spaces (see \cite{Felten-Filip-Ruddat} for more details).
+In particular, the compactified moduli space of Calabi-Yau manifolds should include such spaces, over which the moduli space is also smooth.
+In \cite{Felten}, Felten further showed that the almost dgLa (called, perhaps more appropriately, a {\em pre-dgLa} in \cite{Felten}) we constructed here indeed governs the log smooth deformation functor.
+He also gave a nice explanation why ordinary dgLa's are not sufficient in controlling deformations of a log smooth morphism.
+See also \cite{Sano21, Barrott-Doran21} for even more recent applications of our results.